 When the summer is in full swing, it’s easy to put an annual boiler servicing on the backburner.
 When the colder months creep in, we realise once more the importance of keeping our boilers in good working order.

 A professional heating engineer can identify any problems early on, saving you costs and preventing unexpected breakdowns.
-Use our handy search bar to find a qualified heating engineer in your area or read on to discover the average prices you can expect for this job.
+Read on to discover the average prices you can expect for this job.

 Heating engineers recommend an annual boiler service for several reasons, including: